 6.19.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.19 exists in Java.
-Variables can be declared, but never used when writing code or the need for a variable can be eliminated in the code, but the declaration remains.
+Variables can be declared, but never used when writing code or the need for a variable can be eliminated in the code, yet the declaration remains.
 Most Java compilers will report this as a warning and the warning can be easily resolved by removing the unused variable.

 Having an unused variable in code indicates that warnings were either turned off during compilation or were ignored by the developer.